MultiObjectiveAlgorithms.jl: a Julia package for solving multi-objective optimization problems: Comparison to related works

-Many commercial solvers (for example, COPT, CPLEX, Gurobi, Hexaly and Xpress) have support for multiple objectives.
-We choose HiGHS as a single representative example of this type of solver because they all implement similar variations of the \texttt{Lexicographic} and \texttt{Hierarchical} and algorithms.
+Many commercial solvers (for example, COPT, CPLEX, Gurobi, Hexaly, and Xpress) have support for multiple objectives.
+We choose HiGHS as a single representative example of this type of solver because they all implement similar variations of the \texttt{Lexicographic} and \texttt{Hierarchical} algorithms.
 None support returning a set of multiple efficient solutions.
 To the best of our knowledge, no other popular algebraic modeling languages (for example, Pyomo \citep{bynum2021pyomo}) support multi-objective problems.
 MATLAB has a variety of support for multiobjective optimization, including the \texttt{paretosearch} function for returning a representative set of linear and nonlinear optimization problems \citep{MATLAB}.
 We omit it from Table~\ref{tab:comparison} because we could not confirm what algorithms it implements or what solvers it uses.

 Considering the large and well-developed body of literature that exists around multi-objective problems, mathematical programming based software packages for solving such problems are sparse and relatively feature poor.
 Where support does exist, most packages focus on returning a single representative solution that is some mix of a lexicographic and hierarchical blending.
-Of the other modeling language approaches, only GAMS supports returning more than one solution.

 The lack of general purpose libraries means that practitioners who want to solve a multi-objective problem and return multiple solutions typically code their own implementation.
 In our opinion, the lack of a general purpose library for solving multi-objective optimization problems has limited the applicability of multi-objective optimization because it requires practitioners to have a reasonable level of software development proficiency.
 As a secondary effect, practitioners may implement only a single (and simple) solution algorithm, instead of experimenting with a range of more sophisticated solution algorithms.